Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Introduction

-Superpositions of causal order have become extremely relevant over the last decade.
-This phenomenon, known as indefinite causal order (ICO), has already been shown to break \textit{quantum} limits in computation \cite{Colnaghietal2012,Morimae2014,Araujoetal2014,Taddeietal2021}, communication \cite{Chiribella2012,Feixetal2015,Guerinetal2016,DelSantoDakic2018,Ebleretal2018,Procopioetal2019,Chiribellaetal2021}, metrology \cite{Mukhopadhyayetal2018arxiv,Frey2019,Zhaoetal2020,ChapeauBlondeau2021}, and thermodynamics \cite{Guhaetal2020,Caoetal2021arxiv,ChenHasegawa2021arxiv}, each of which were already known to outperform \textit{classical} versions of the same protocols.
-ICO has been demonstrated in a number of groundbreaking experiments \cite{Procopioetal2015,Rubinoetal2017,Rubinoetal2017arxiv,Goswamietal2018,Weietal2019,Massaetal2019,Goswamietal2020,Guoetal2020,Rubinoetal2021}, many of which rely on a device known as a quantum switch to enable superpositions of the order in which unitary operations are applied to a system.
-This is a powerful new tool that is only beginning to be understood so, while it is remarkable to find yet another important application for ICO, it would not be surprising to discover that ICO has many more varied applications that we are only beginning to fathom.
+\sugg{Coherently controlled superpositions} have become extremely relevant over the last decade.
+This phenomenon, \sugg{often studied through the lens of} indefinite causal order (ICO), has already been shown to break \textit{quantum} limits in computation \cite{Colnaghietal2012,Morimae2014,Araujoetal2014,Taddeietal2021}, communication \cite{Chiribella2012,Feixetal2015,Guerinetal2016,DelSantoDakic2018,Ebleretal2018,Procopioetal2019,Chiribellaetal2021}, metrology \cite{Mukhopadhyayetal2018arxiv,Frey2019,Zhaoetal2020,ChapeauBlondeau2021ICO}, and thermodynamics \cite{Guhaetal2020,Caoetal2022,ChenHasegawa2021arxiv,Guhaetal2022arxiv,Simonovetal2022}, each of which were already known to outperform \textit{classical} versions of the same protocols.
+ICO has been demonstrated in a number of groundbreaking experiments \cite{Procopioetal2015,Rubinoetal2017,Rubinoetal2022,Goswamietal2018,Weietal2019,Massaetal2019,Goswamietal2020,Guoetal2020,Rubinoetal2021}, many of which rely on a device known as a quantum switch to enable superpositions of the order in which unitary operations are applied to a system.
+Perhaps even more importantly, ICO provides a new approach to thinking about old problems and can inspire simpler solutions with definite causal order that take advantage of coherent superpositions \suggQ{of operations} to achieve the same goals \cite{ChapeauBlondeau2021ICOinspired,Nieetal2022arxiv} \suggQ{\cite{ChiribellaZhao2022arxiv}}.
+This is a powerful new tool that is only beginning to be understood so, while it is remarkable to find yet another important application for \suggQ{coherent superpositions of unitaries}, it would not be surprising to discover that coherent-superposition protocols have many more varied applications that we are only beginning to fathom.